Alaa33ib/Tuwaiq_Python_Project/README.md

 # Personality Quiz

-An online platform that displays different entertainment quizes.
-Visitors can browse available quizes, enter user name, start taking the quiz, navigate through questions and finally see their result.
+An online platform that displays different entertainment quizzes.
+Visitors can browse available quizzes, enter user name, start taking the quiz, navigate through questions and finally see their result.

 ## Reflection